 exact representation of the Father.

-Father, Son and Holy Spirit, and all the members are equal within Godhead.
-Although the Father has the most authority, Jesus is a greater
+Father, Son and Holy Spirit, and all the members are equal to each other.
+The Father has

 is a greater

-fulfills the vision.
+obedience and the Spirit's power fulfills the vision.
+See

 |